Britain Remembers: The First World War Project Map

-To submit details of your project, click on ‘Add project’ (directly above the map) and a dialogue box will pop up.
+To submit details of your project, click on the '+' button (in the top right-hand corner of the map) and a dialogue box will pop up.
 Fill out the entry form, making sure that you have given your project a name and specified its location – either by typing in an address or using the ‘Map Select a location’ option.

 At the bottom of the box, you need to select one of four marker types from the drop-down menu:

 - Archive: Choose this if the project is being overseen by an archive and the main research is happening at the facility itself (marker should be on top of archive)

 - Group: Choose this option if the project is being run by a family or local history society or by a similar group (marker should be on top of group’s headquarters or the place the research concerns)

 - Independent: Choose this if you are running your own project – perhaps researching the names on your local war memorial or researching local experiences during the war (marker should on top of place the research concerns)

 - Event: Choose this for any events or exhibitions, but don’t forget to include an address and dates (marker should be on top of venue)

 Once you have selected the marker type, add a short description of your project and contact information by clicking on the ‘Details’ tab.
 Photos, videos and audio clips can also be uploaded by selecting the ‘Media’ tab.

 How can I change an entry?